 The SSH connection is used by the application to connect to the application server.
 With tunneling enabled, the application contacts to a port on the local host that the SSH client listens on.
 The SSH client then forwards the application over its encrypted tunnel to the server.
 The server then connects to the actual application server - usually on the same machine or in the same data center as the SSH server.
 The application communication is thus secured, without having to modify the application or end user workflows.

 In many cases these applications and application servers are such that making code changes to them may be impractical or prohibitively expensive.
-Source code may not be available, vendor may have gone bankrupt, product may be out of support, or the development team has left.
+Source code may not be available, the vendor may no longer exist, the product may be out of support, or the development team may no longer exist.
 Adding a security wrapper, such as SSH tunneling, has provided a cost-effective and practical way to add security for such applications.
 For example, entire country-wide ATM networks run using tunneling for security.

-As useful a thing as SSH tunneling is, it also includes risks that need to be addressed by corporate IT security teams.
+As useful as SSH tunneling is, it also creates risk that needs to be addressed by corporate IT security teams.
 SSH connections are protected with strong encryption.
-This makes their contents invisible to most deployed network monitoring and traffic filtering solutions.
+This makes their content is invisible to most deployed network monitoring and traffic filtering solutions.
 This invisibility carries considerable risk potential if it is used for malicious purposes such as data exfiltration.
-Cybercriminals or malware could exploit SSH to hide their unauthorized communications, or to exfiltrate stolen data from the target network.
+Cybercriminals or malware could exploit SSH tunnels to hide their unauthorized communications, or to exfiltrate stolen data from the target network.

 There are several widely known and documented cases of malware leveraging the SSH protocol as a means for hiding data exfiltration and command channels.
 Several instances of malware have been actively collecting SSH keys.
 Captured and collected SSH keys have also been sold on hacker forums.

-Combined with attacks based on unmanaged SSH keys, SSH tunneling allows an attacker to utilize stolen SSH keys for the Intranet from the public Internet.
+Combined with attacks based on unmanaged SSH keys, SSH tunneling allows an attacker to utilize stolen SSH keys for an intranet from the public Internet.

 SSH tunneling attacks can also be used for hiding the source of the attack.
 It is common or hackers to bounce attacks off systems and devices that allow SSH port forwarding to hide their tracks.
-This allows them to probe for vulnerabilities, try various login credentials, or run attack tools against email, web, telephony, and any other protocols.
-Bounching an attack through a dozen random devices via encrypted tunnels also carrying other traffic makes it virtually untraceable.
-Akamai recently documented millions of IoT devices (Internet of Things, i.e., smart devices connected to the Internet) being used in this fashion.
+This allows them to probe for vulnerabilities, try various login credentials, or run attack tools against email, web, telephony and any other protocols.
+Bouncing an attack through a dozen random devices via encrypted tunnels also carrying other traffic makes it virtually untraceable.
+Akamai documented millions of IoT devices being used in this way.

-Countering these risks requires the capability to monitor, control, and audit encrypted SSH connections.
-For preventing bouncing, it requires proper configuration an hardening of IoT operating systems by the manufacturer, which we can help with.
+Countering these risks requires the capability to monitor, control and audit encrypted SSH connections.
+For preventing bouncing, it requires proper configuration and hardening of IoT operating systems.